-My work consists of three related skills: conducting research into public issues, writing about them, and editing the work of others to their work looks good.
+My work consists of three related skills: conducting research into public issues, writing about them, and editing the work of others to their work look good.
 The topics have included many aspects of domestic policy, and most of the time I write about state and local policy rather than national policy.
 If you need someone to write, edit, or ghostwrite an op-ed or report for you on one of these topics or a related one, I’d love to talk to you about it.
 Please send me an e-mail.
 You can find me at “John” at this domain name.

 Writers, managers, and many other people require data in their work.
 I’ve collected data on behalf of grant-making foundations, trade associations, web developers, think tanks, and others.
 Do you need help finding out something about personnel policies in public schools, alternatives to incarceration, or a knotty detail of government?
 I have collected data on these topics and others

 If you’re a good writer, you know the value of a good editor.
-You may need someone who can tighten up a verbose product, apply an edge (or tone it down), look for those instances in which you’re mind worked faster then your fingers, and of course, apply a fresh set of eyes to a text that you’ve wrestled with for far too long.
+You may need someone who can tighten up a verbose product, apply an edge (or tone it down), look for those instances in which your mind worked faster then your fingers, and of course, apply a fresh set of eyes to a text that you’ve wrestled with for far too long.
 If you’re just starting out writing for public consumption, you might need someone to serve as a coach.
 I can do that, too.

 My editing work has primarily been in the field of public policy.
 The documents I have edited have ranged in length from 250 words (four or five short paragraphs) to 28,000 words (over 50 pages).
 They’ve needed everything from casual proofreading to substantial changes in both the wording and the structure of the document.
 On occasion, the changes have been so substantial that I have ended up serving as a ghostwriter.
 So whether your text needs a look-over or some major revisions, I might be able to help.